 Wealthfront is a prime example of a fully automated investing service

 Wealthfront started life as kaChing, which was a mutual-fund analysis company in 2008.
-Wealthfront founders Andy Rachleff and Dan Carrol slowly pivoted to wealth management after receiving funding from Benchmark Capital and DAG Ventures among others.
+Founders Andy Rachleff and Dan Carrol slowly pivoted to wealth management after receiving funding from Benchmark Capital and DAG Ventures among others.

-Let’s begin our 2017 Wealthfront review by looking at the fees and deposit limits.
-Wealthfront’s $500 deposit limit is very low indeed.
-In fact, it is one of the lowest among Robo Advisors that also impose a minimum investment amount.
+Let’s begin our 2018 Wealthfront review by looking at the fees and deposit limits.
+Wealthfront’s $500 minimum deposit is very low.
+In fact, it’s one of the lowest among robo advisors that impose a minimum investment amount.
 This makes it perfect for beginners or first-time investors.

-Wealthfront is a prime example of a fully automated investing service that provides an almost completely hands-off wealth management experience.
-This makes it extremely attractive to investors who simply don’t have the time, inclination, or ability to manage their investments.
+Wealthfront is a prime example of a fully-automated investing service that provides an almost completely hands-off wealth management experience.
+This makes it very attractive to investors who simply don’t have the time, inclination, or ability to manage their investments manually.

-The service cannot work with or within existing brokerage accounts.
-This means that you don’t have the option of sticking with a provider that you trust.
-The service doesn’t have the facility to invest in mutual funds, individual stocks or bonds either.
+Wealthfront does not work with existing brokerage accounts.
+This means you don’t have the option of sticking with a provider that you trust.
+The service doesn’t invest in mutual funds, individual stocks or bonds either.
 What this means is you will have to sell your holdings before transferring to Wealthfront – unless you have at least $500 minimum deposit available to invest.